pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 By the end of Month 2, you should have:

-âœ… Team scaled to handle increased volume âœ… Service capacity expanded âœ… Service delivery optimized âœ… Marketing scaled and generating leads âœ… Revenue accelerating consistently âœ… Systems handling increased load âœ… Processes supporting scale âœ… Quality maintained at scale âœ… Profitability maintained or improved âœ… Month 3 plan ready
+✅ Team scaled to handle increased volume
+✅ Service capacity expanded
+✅ Service delivery optimized
+✅ Marketing scaled and generating leads
+✅ Revenue accelerating consistently
+✅ Systems handling increased load
+✅ Processes supporting scale
+✅ Quality maintained at scale
+✅ Profitability maintained or improved
+✅ Month 3 plan ready

 ## 38.3 Month 3: Acceleration